kandykan/kandykan.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a linguist and a translator.
+I am a translator and a linguist.
 I translate from Mandarin Chinese (and sometimes French) into English.
 My areas of specialty in translation include video game localization and literature.

 I have also done computational linguistic research at CMU's [Language Technologies Institute](https://www.lti.cs.cmu.edu/), the machine translation start-up [Unbabel](https://unbabel.com), and [ÉTS Montréal](https://www.etsmtl.ca).